Scrounger/ioBroker.linkeddevices/README.md

 ### __WORK IN PROGRESS__
 * (Scrounger) bug fix for change event of buttons to use prefix and / or id as name added
+* (Scrounger) option to select javascript instance where script should be created

 ### 1.3.0 (2020-11-20)
 * (Scrounger) show name of parent object in custom view